From electrostatic potentials to yet another triangle center: Related results

-\emph{Case $p=-2$.} This case turns out to be unexpectedly interesting and has already appeared in the literature.
-K. Shibata \cite{s09} considered the problem of choosing the position of a street lamp in a triangular park, in a way that it maximizes the total brightness of the park.
-He further reformulates the problem as finding the maximum point of the potential $V_{-2}$ and names it the illuminating center of $T$.
+Let us only comment on the case $p=-2$, as it is also quite interesting and has already appeared in the literature.
+Shibata \cite{s09} considered the problem of choosing the position of a street lamp in a triangular park, in a way that it maximizes the total brightness of the park.
+He further reformulates the problem as finding the maximum point of the potential $V_{-2}$ and names it the \emph{illuminating center} of $T$.
 Geometrical characterization of such point $P$ inside $\triangle ABC$ that was given in \cite{s09} can be restated as

-Shibata's text does not contain a complete proof of this relation, but one can now derive it rather easily from \eqref{formulaequalszero2}.
-Using the notation from the proof of theorem \ref{thm1} one first calculates
+Shibata's text does not contain a complete proof of this relation, so let us comment on how one can deduce it rather easily along the lines of previously presented results.

+One can still derive a formula analogous to \eqref{formulaequalszero}.
+Similarly as in sections \ref{sectionproperties} and \ref{sectionrelations} we conclude that any stationary point $P$ for $V_{-2}$ in the interior of $T$ now has to satisfy

+Here we use the same notation as in the proof of theorem \ref{thm1}.
+One then calculates

 so that \eqref{formulaequalszero2} gives

 Straightforward computation shows that the sum of the first three terms is $0$ for just any point $P$, so the above equality becomes

 i.e.